What is a Contract?

 Otherwise, what was a legally binding can reversed, and declared void ab initio at law: ie at law, it was never made.
 The remedy that makes that happen is rescission.

-The form of communication used to make the contract is irrelevant, other than where statutory requirements dictate that to be enforceable, it must be satisfy named prerequisites.
+The form of communication used to make the contract is irrelevant, other than where statutory requirements dictate that to be enforceable, it must satisfy the named prerequisites.

-When statute law does have requirements, they are usually that the agreement is recorded in written form, and signed by the one or both of the parties.
+When statute law has requirements for a type of contract, they're usually that the agreement is recorded in written form, and signed by the one or both of the parties or their authorised agent.

 - assignments of intellectual property and exclusive licences must be signed by the owner/assignor of the intellectual property